njxaxson/zzz-utils/engine-context.md

 * `available` — (optional, default `true`) When `false`, boss is unreleased
 * `mechanics` — (optional) Boss-specific mechanical gimmicks.
 Currently supports:
   * `"anomaly:state": "<element>"` — Boss permanently has the specified element's anomaly applied.
 Changes how anomaly reactions work against this boss (see Anomaly Reactions section).
+  * `freezable` - indicates that the boss is particularly vulnerable to ice anomalies and gives ice anomaly units a very significant bonus.
+Pseudoanomalies get half of that bonus.
+  * `weak` - indicates that the boss is weak to a specific type of damage or utility, such as disorders, abloom, or ether veils.
+Different damage types may get different bonuses; some nominal and some more significant.
+  * `debuffs` - this boss inflicts a very specific debuff against the team.
+Currently, only Scorched Horizon does this and inflicts a Critical Damage debuff (CD) that penalizes DPS agents that rely on CD (checked by looking at their scaling - explicit or implicit - and seeing if the team can mitigate the CD debuff with its own CD buffs or not).

 ## Engine Architecture: Five-Layer Scoring